Tecnoglass (TGLS)

 5. Revenue Growth

-Examining a company’s long-term performance can provide clues about its quality.
-Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Over the last five years, Tecnoglass grew its sales at an incredible 21.2% compounded annual growth rate.
-Its growth beat the average industrials company and shows its offerings resonate with customers, a helpful starting point for our analysis.
+A company’s long-term sales performance can indicate its overall quality.
+Any business can have short-term success, but a top-tier one grows for years.
+Thankfully, Tecnoglass’s 21.2% annualized revenue growth over the last five years was incredible.
+Its growth beat the average industrials company and shows its offerings resonate with customers.

-Looking ahead, sell-side analysts expect revenue to grow 9.8% over the next 12 months, an improvement versus the last two years.
-This projection is noteworthy and indicates its newer products and services will fuel better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 9.7% over the next 12 months, similar to its two-year rate.
+This projection is admirable and suggests its newer products and services will catalyze better top-line performance.

 6. Gross Margin & Pricing Power

-Tecnoglass has best-in-class unit economics for an industrials company, enabling it to invest in areas such as research and development.
-Its margin also signals it sells differentiated products, not commodities.
-As you can see below, it averaged an elite 44.5% gross margin over the last five years.
-Said differently, roughly $44.52 was left to spend on selling, marketing, R&D, and general administrative overhead for every $100 in revenue.
+Tecnoglass has bad unit economics for an industrials company, giving it less room to reinvest and develop new offerings.
+As you can see below, it averaged a 23.3% gross margin over the last five years.
+Said differently, Tecnoglass had to pay a chunky $76.68 to its suppliers for every $100 in revenue.
+Tecnoglass Trailing 12-Month Gross Margin

 7. Operating Margin

-This quarter, Tecnoglass generated an operating margin profit margin of 25.1%, down 3.3 percentage points year on year.
-Since Tecnoglass’s operating margin decreased more than its gross margin, we can assume it was less efficient because expenses such as marketing, R&D, and administrative overhead increased.
+This quarter, Tecnoglass generated an operating margin profit margin of 18.3%, down 9.8 percentage points year on year.
+Since Tecnoglass’s gross margin decreased more than its operating margin, we can assume its recent inefficiencies were driven more by weaker leverage on its cost of sales rather than increased marketing, R&D, and administrative overhead expenses.

 8. Earnings Per Share